sergio-losada/Java-Spring-Mongo/README.md

     GET /crypto/{name}

 ## DTO DETAIL
-The DTO modeled is a basic representation of cryptocurrencies It can be applied to any crypto coin and has the following attributes available
+The DTO modeled is a basic representation of cryptocurrencies.
+It can be applied to any crypto coin and has the following attributes available:
-- name
+- name (coin's abbreviation)
 - price (coin's price in US dollars, $USD)
 - type (payment, altcoin, NFT, DeFi)
-- description
+- description (coin's funcionality description)
 - launchDate (Coin's launch date)
 - lastTransactionDate (Coin's last transaction date)
 - image (Coin's logo)